FREQUENTLY ASKED QUESTIONS (FAQs) (PDF file)

 Q: I think I am working outside of my classification and have been for several years.
 What do I need to do?

-A: If you believe you are working outside of your classification you will need to complete a Classification Questionnaire, which is a form, you fill out to describe your job and the work assigned to you.
-The form can be found on the Personnel Commission website, http://www.hlpusdjobs.org/employees/forms.
-If you have questions, you can contact the Personnel Commission Office at (626) 933-3920.
+A: If you believe you are working outside of your classification you will need to complete a Classification Questionnaire, which is a form you fill out to describe your job and the work assigned to you.
+You can request a questionnaire by calling the Personnel Commission Office at (626) 933-3920.

 Q: How long will the classification study take?